Type-to-Track: Retrieve Any Object via Prompt-based Tracking: Related Work

 \subsection{Grounded Object Tracking}

-\textbf{Grounded Vision-Language} involves the model to accurately map language concepts onto visual observations by understanding both vision content and natural language.
-For instance, visual grounding~\cite{https://doi.org/10.48550/arxiv.2210.16431} seeks to identify the location of nouns or short phrases (such as a black hat or a bluebird) within an image.
+\textbf{Grounded Vision-Language Models} accurately map language concepts onto visual observations by understanding both vision content and natural language.
+For instance, visual grounding~\cite{https://doi.org/10.48550/arxiv.2210.16431} seeks to identify the location of nouns or short phrases (such as a black hat or a blue bird) within an image.
 Grounded captioning~\cite{zhang2021consensus, jiang2022visual, wu2022grit} can generate text descriptions and align predicted words with object regions in an image.
 Visual dialog~\cite{yuinteractive} enables meaningful dialogues with humans about visual content using natural, conversational language.
 Some visual dialog systems may incorporate referring expression recognition~\cite{kazemzadeh2014referitgame} to resolve expressions in questions or answers.

 \textbf{Grounded Single Object Tracking} is limited to tracking a single object with box-initialized and language-assisted methods.
 The GTI~\cite{yang2020grounding} framework decomposes the tracking by language task into three sub-tasks: Grounding, Tracking, and Integration, and generates tubelet predictions frame-by-frame.
 AdaSwitcher~\cite{Wang_2021_CVPR} module identifies tracking failure and switches to visual grounding for better tracking. \cite{li2022cross} introduce a unified system using attention memory and cross-attention modules with learnable semantic prototypes.
 Another transformer-based approach~\cite{zhao2023transformer} is presented including a cross-modal fusion module, task-specific heads, and a proxy token-guided fusion module.